-With a broad mix of motoring history from the 1939 Delage D8-120 of Peter and Merle Mullin's famous collection to Lewis Hamilton's 2013 Mercedes AMG F1 car, Ten Tenths Racing’s 1953 Carerra Panamericana Ferrari 250 MM to Richard Frankel’s Jaguar C-type, driven in period by Sir Stirling Moss, Bicester Heritage curated a star list of important vehicles for public viewing in unique surroundings.
+With a broad mix of motoring history from the 1939 Delage D8-120 of Peter and Merle Mullin's famous collection to Lewis Hamilton's 2013 Mercedes AMG Formula 1 car, and Ten Tenths Racing’s 1953 Carerra Panamericana Ferrari 250 MM to Richard Frankel’s Jaguar C-type, driven in period by Sir Stirling Moss, Bicester Heritage curated a star list of important vehicles for public viewing in unique surroundings.

 With something for everyone, not just motor cars but motorcycles, aircraft, WW2 history, contemporary skills, engineering, enterprise, apprenticeships, horology, dogs and family involvement, the Super Scramble was an all-inclusive event which will help build bring on a younger generation and create a sustainable future for the historic motoring industry.

-As guest said: “Hampton Court Palace seems to have been designed for concours”.
-The carefully pruned ancient trees and the long-sweeping gravel paths fanning out from the Palace in all directions provide the perfect setting for a display of the world’s finest cars.
-Parked in the grounds of Henry VIII’s former home were the ‘world’s first minivan’, a one-of-nine Stout Scarab, the first car to ever win the Italian Grand Prix – a 1921 Ballot 3/8 LC and a totally unique Rolls-Royce Silver Ghost that would eventually be crowned ‘Best in Show’.
+As one guest said: “Hampton Court Palace seems to have been designed for concours.”
+The carefully pruned ancient trees and the long, sweeping gravel paths fanning out from the Palace in all directions provide the perfect setting for a display of the world’s finest cars.
+Parked in the grounds of Henry VIII’s former home were the ‘world’s first minivan’, a one-of-nine Stout Scarab, the first car to ever win the Italian Grand Prix – a 1921 Ballot 3/8 LC - and a totally unique Rolls-Royce Silver Ghost that would eventually be crowned ‘Best in Show’.